 How to Ensure Everything Works Properly

-The image tag is required and must be the first child of the rel=ar link element.
+In order to properly launch AR Quick Look on iOS and display a 3D object in AR, the image tag is required and must be the first child of the rel=ar link element.
 Otherwise, browsers fail to launch AR Quick Look right away and just send you to a file preview instead, adding one more step before you can see a model in AR.

 You can also remove a preview image if you don't embed src into img.
 In this case, the structure will begin like this: